 School in the Spotlight

-In collaboration with FCPS Parent Resource Center (PRC), Riverside Elementary celebrated the grand opening of their own PRC.
+In collaboration with FCPS Family Resource Center (FRC), Riverside Elementary celebrated the grand opening of their own PRC.
 The Riverside Elementary PRC will support families in navigating FCPS and provide access to division and community resources and workshops.
 For more information, please contact the Riverside Elementary Parent Liaisons, Meg Turkson (English, Twi) at 703-799-6037 or Claret Becerra (English, Spanish) at 703-799-5562.